NordicHPC/sonar/README.md

 - number of cores on this node
 - user
 - process
-- CPU percentage (this is a 12-core node)
+- CPU percentage
-- memory used in MB
+- memory used in KiB

 ## Authors